GNOME/glib/win32/vs10/README.txt

 A Python 2.7.x or 3.x interpreter is also required, in order to generate the utility scripts, as well as the pkg-config files for the build.
-Please see the entry "PythonPath" in glib-version-paths.props to verify that it is correct.
+Please see the entry "PythonDir" in glib-version-paths.props to verify that it is correct.

 One may wish to build his/her own ZLib-It is recommended that ZLib is